Three characterizations of a self-similar aperiodic 2-dimensional subshift: A self-similar symbolic dynamical system

-In this section, we consider the dynamical system $(\torus^2,\Z^2,R_\Ucal)$ defined on the 2-dimensional torus $\torus^2=(\R/\Z)^2$ by the continuous $\Z^2$-action
+In this section, we consider the dynamical system $(\torus^2,\Z^2,R_\Zcal)$ defined on the 2-dimensional torus $\torus^2=(\R/\Z)^2$ by the continuous $\Z^2$-action

 where $\varphi=\frac{1+\sqrt{5}}{2}$.
-We define a symbolic representation of that dynamical system using a well-chosen partition $\Pcal_\Ucal$ of $\torus^2$ that was introduced in \cite{labbe_markov_2021} where it was proved to be a Markov partition for the dynamical system $(\torus^2,\Z^2,R_\Ucal)$.
-We use the index $\Ucal$ to be consistent with the notations used in \cite{labbe_markov_2021}.
-As illustrated in Figure~\ref{fig:construction-of-partitionU}, the partition $\Pcal_\Ucal$ can be defined from the following 8 segments in $\R^2$:
+We define a symbolic representation of that dynamical system using a well-chosen partition $\Pcal_\Zcal$ of $\torus^2$.
+The partition $\Pcal_\Zcal$ is is a simplification of the partition $\Pcal_\Ucal$ that was introduced in \cite{MR4213162} where it was proved to be a Markov partition for the dynamical system $(\torus^2,\Z^2,R_\Zcal)$.
+As discovered during the PhD thesis of Jana Lepšová, it turns out that the vertical line at $x=\varphi^-2$ is not necessary in the partition $\Pcal_\Ucal$.
+Removing the vertical line at $x=\varphi^{-2}$ in the partition $\Pcal_\Ucal$ reduces the number of atoms in the partition from 19 to 16.
+The indices used to define the partitions are consistent with the choices made in \cite{MR4213162} for $\Ucal$ and \cite{lepsova_thesis_2024} for $\Zcal$.
+As illustrated in Figure~\ref{fig:construction-of-partitionZ}, the partition $\Pcal_\Zcal$ can be defined from the following 7 segments in $\R^2$:

-The translations of the 8 segments under the group of translation $\Z^2$ splits the torus $\torus^2$ into 19 polygonal regions indexed with integers from the set $\Zrange{18}$.
-The coding by the partition $\Pcal_\Ucal$ of the orbit of a starting point in $\torus^2$ by the $\Z^2$-action of $R_\Ucal$ defines a configuration $w\in\Zrange{18}^{\Z^2}$, see Figure~\ref{fig:walk-on-partition}.
-The topological closure of the set of all such configurations is the symbolic dynamical system $\Xcal_{\Pcal_\Ucal,R_\Ucal}$ corresponding to $\Pcal_\Ucal,R_\Ucal$ (see Lemma~\ref{lem:closure-of-tilings}).
-It turns out that $\Xcal_{\Pcal_\Ucal,R_\Ucal}$ is a \defn{subshift} as it is also closed under the shift $\sigma$ by integer translations.
+The translations of the 7 segments under the group of translation $\Z^2$ splits the torus $\torus^2$ into 16 polygonal regions indexed with integers from the set $\Zrange{15}$.
+The coding by the partition $\Pcal_\Zcal$ of the orbit of a starting point in $\torus^2$ by the $\Z^2$-action of $R_\Zcal$ defines a configuration $w\in\Zrange{15}^{\Z^2}$, see Figure~\ref{fig:walk-on-partition}.
+The topological closure of the set of all such configurations is the symbolic dynamical system $\Xcal_{\Pcal_\Zcal,R_\Zcal}$ corresponding to $\Pcal_\Zcal,R_\Zcal$ (see Lemma~\ref{lem:closure-of-tilings}).
+It turns out that $\Xcal_{\Pcal_\Zcal,R_\Zcal}$ is a \defn{subshift} as it is also closed under the shift $\sigma$ by integer translations.

-The goal of the next sections is to prove that the symbolic dynamical system $\Xcal_{\Pcal_\Ucal,R_\Ucal}$ is self-similar where the self-similarity is given by the $2$-dimensional morphism $\phi$ defined in Equation~\eqref{eq:definition-of-phi} (Theorem~\ref{thm:main-theorem} (ii)).
+The goal of the next sections is to prove that the symbolic dynamical system $\Xcal_{\Pcal_\Zcal,R_\Zcal}$ is self-similar where the self-similarity is given by the $2$-dimensional morphism $\Phi$ defined in Equation~\eqref{eq:definition-of-Phi} (Theorem~\ref{thm:main-theoremB}).

+\begin{exo}[label={exo:merge-the-atoms}] Define the polygonal partition $\Pcal_\Zcal$ of $\torus^2$ using the simplification proposed by Jana Lepšová \cite{lepsova_thesis_2024} of the partition $\Pcal_\Ucal$ that was introduced in \cite{MR4213162}, that is, merging the atoms labeled 6 and 7, merging the atoms labeled 12 and 13 and merging the atoms labeled 14 and 15.
+See Figure~\ref{fig:partition-PU-PZ}. \end{exo}